 As a national organization, we are branding ourselves to be recognized and become household name everywhere.
-As an individual chapter, we might see the branding and standards of the brand as a challenge, because sometimes the designs we have in mind for apparel may not be approved.
+As an individual chapter, we might see the brand identity and standards of the brand as a challenge, because sometimes the designs we have in mind for apparel may not be approved.
 However, we need to learn why this is important to meet these standards and guidelines.
-We recently became licensed with GreekLicensing.com, which means we will receive royalties from products using our name properly.
+We have been licensed with GreekLicensing.com for three years now, which means OPA receives royalties from products using our name properly.
 This is a great step for our sorority, because not only does OPA get the money it should be for use of our name, etc., “We ensure the development of a positive and consistent brand.
-We want the visual brand identity for apparel to feature OPA’s logo, official letters, etc., plus have a homegrown, local feel,” says Kasey Stevens, national insignia coordinator.
+We want the visual brand identity for apparel to feature OPA’s logo, official letters, etc., plus have a homegrown, local feel,” says Kasey Stevens, former national merchandise coordinator.

 DON’T—use the coat of arms on any apparel.
 Use the coat of arms on official documents such as invitations, bids, certificates, and awards.
 Use the crest for formal occasions such as anniversaries or alumni events or products such as leather portfolios or high-end desk accessories.